Home / Coffee knowledge / G-Iota DF83 V2 Espresso Grinder - Single Dosing Review

 Performance and Technology

-The grinder is powered by a single-phase asynchronous motor, which achieves an impressive grinding performance of 35.6 grams in 10 seconds at a speed of 1400 U/min.
-The 83mm Italmill burrs deliver a consistent and fluffy grind.
+The grinder is powered by a single-phase asynchronous motor that reaches an impressive grinding performance of 35.6 grams in 10 seconds at a speed of 1400 rpm.
+The 83mm Italmill burrs provide a uniform and fluffy grind.
 The option to upgrade to titanium or SSP universal burrs offers additional flexibility.

 With this speed, the grinder is one of the fastest espresso grinders we have tested so far.
-Its speed also makes it suitable for gastronomy, although a fast single dosing workflow can be difficult to achieve in gastronomy.
-While the DF83 also comes with a bean hopper, the question remains: why?
+Because of this speed, it is basically also suitable for commercial use, although a fast single dosing workflow is difficult to manage in a commercial setting.
+Although the DF83 comes with a bean hopper - the question remains: what for?

-After all, no grinding time can be programmed, and therefore no quantity.
-But if you want to quickly grind 250 grams for your neighbor, you can essentially do that with this grinder at its speed.
+After all, no grind time can be programmed, and therefore no quantity.
+But anyone who wants to quickly grind 250 grams for a neighbor can, in principle, do so with the grinder due to its speed.

-The grinder's noise level is on the higher side at 85.2 decibels.
+The noise level of the grinder is in the higher range at 85.2 decibels.
 This is the consequence of high grinding performance, speed, and motor power.

-The filled retention is 1.6 grams, but when the bellows are actuated, it grinds down to an excellent 0.11 grams.
-In the context of the Home Barista Championship, the "Björn method" proved to be the best bellows method.
-This involves pressing the bellows with high frequency but less force.
+The retention is 1.6 grams when full, but is thoroughly purged down to 0.11 grams when using the bellows.
+In the context of the Home Barista Championship, the "Björn method" has proven to be the best bellows technique.
+This involves pressing the bellows at a high frequency but with less force.

-During grinding, the grinder's temperature increases insignificantly over 6 shots with 30-second intervals between grindings.
-We measured an average increase of 1.5 degrees Celsius to an extremely low 29.5 degrees Celsius.
+During grinding, the temperature of the grinder rises insignificantly over 6 extractions with 30 seconds between each grind.
+We measured an increase of 1.5 degrees Celsius to an extremely low average of 29.5 degrees Celsius.

 mahlgradverstellung df83